Let's Fight for Tax Justice to Achieve Inclusive Growth

 The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.

-For individuals with a high net worth, any increase in net worth shall be treated as taxable income under the Haig-Simons definition of income β€” a framework consistent with the 16th Amendment and thus not subject to the apportionment requirement for direct taxes under Article I, Section 9 of the Constitution.
+For individuals with a high net worth, any increase in net worth shall be treated as taxable income under the Haig-Simons definition of income β a framework consistent with the 16th Amendment and thus not subject to the apportionment requirement for direct taxes under Article I, Section 9 of the Constitution.

 We should let the economists of today define what income is, not a financially illiterate 5-4 Supreme Court majority from over 100 years ago.
 In the Eisner v.
 Macomber decision, the Supreme Court made a ruling that directly contradicted the 16th Amendment by deciding that not all income is taxable.
 It was a blatant and flagrant authoritarian overreach of judicial power that invalidated the 16th Amendment with just 5 unelected votes, instead of the overwhelming supermajority of elected officials nationwide that would have been required to pass a new constitutional amendment.
 Furthermore, the Eisner v.
-Macomber ruling undermines the original intent of the 16th Amendment, which was to make it easier for the government to promote the general welfare and provide for the common defense β€” the very spirit of the Constitution itself.
+Macomber ruling undermines the original intent of the 16th Amendment, which was to make it easier for the government to promote the general welfare and provide for the common defense β the very spirit of the Constitution itself.

-It is far past time that we overturn Eisner v.
-Macomber, not only so that we can infuse an extraordinary amount of unrealized value into the lives of millions of Americans, but also so that we can completely and permanently defuse, on a legal and structural level, the most notorious and long-standing point of contention in modern politics β€” the false choice between the common good of the United States and the individual economic freedom of workers.
+It is far past time that we tax the rich, not only so that we can infuse an extraordinary amount of unrealized value into the lives of millions of Americans, but also so that we can completely and permanently defuse, on a legal and structural level, the most notorious and long-standing point of contention in modern politics β the false choice between the common good of the United States and the individual economic freedom of workers.

 Come on!
 We live in the 21st Century! ΒΏPor quΓ© no los dos?
-We can easily fund programs that serve the people of the United States while reducing income taxes for millions of workers; we really could have it all if we would just allow ourselves to β€” yes β€” tax the rich!
+We can easily fund programs that serve the people of the United States while reducing income taxes for millions of workers; we really could have it all if we would just allow ourselves to β yes β tax the rich!

 How to Enforce a Wealth Gains Tax

-A Bold Step Towards Tax Justice β€” For Everyone, Not Just the Wealthy
+A Step Towards Tax Justice β For Everyone, Not Just the Wealthy

-The specific policy I'm envisioning is as follows: we impose a wealth gains tax on the top 1%, and the tax revenue would fund an instantaneous tax credit to be applied against the income taxes for workers.
-Yes, this is exactly what it sounds like: a plan to force the wealthy to pay their fair share in taxes.
+The specific policy I'm envisioning is as follows: we tax the rich, and the tax revenue gets distributed to tax payers in the form of a tax credit and to all childrens' Trump Accounts.
+Yes, this is exactly what it sounds like: a plan to force the wealthy to pay their fair share in taxes and save Social Security.

 About Me

-I'm a software engineer who lives in Philly.
-After years of working in the private sector, I’ve become increasingly motivated to shift my energy toward public service, advocacy, and civic engagement, because I want to be a part of the solution, not the problem.
+Hi!
+I'm Michael Yee, a software engineer, entrepreneur, music producer, and digital artist who lives in South Philly.
+After six years of working in the private sector, I quit my day job to launch my startup company Agora Pluribus Technologies, with the goal of using my sklls to empower ordinary people, because I want to be a part of the solution, not the problem.

 I never formally studied law, public policy, or political science; I'm just a guy who lives here, and I'm fed up waiting for the next big establishment Democratic politician to save us from Trump while the whole world devolves into madness.